zuri-training/Team-65-Favicon-gen/README.md

 Click [Signup](www.iconator.zurifordummies.com/signup) to signup on the platform and [Signin](www.iconator.zurifordummies.com/signin) to login if you already have an account

+The complete documentation of the project can be found at [in google doc](https://docs.google.com/document/d/1wZWKZjfOFX8Cf89RNFg4mYW9l3s2EkKoCXjec7odq3Y/edit?usp=sharing)

 ## Repository Tree Structure